thiagontnx/SecurityBootcamp/detect/network/security/security.rst

    .. figure:: images/withinapp.png

 #.
 Click **AppTier:Web > Edit** and select **No** to prevent communication between VMs in this tier.
-There is only a single web VM within the tier currently but scale-out operations will apply this policy to all VMs in this category preventing their ability to communicate with one another. **True Micro-segmentation!**
+There are only two VMs (Prod and Dev) within the tier currently but scale-out operations will apply this policy to all VMs in this category preventing their ability to communicate with one another. **True Micro-segmentation!**
 #.
 While **AppTier:Web** is still selected, click the **+ icon** to the right of **AppTier:DB** to create a tier-to-tier rule.
 #.
 Fill out the following fields to allow communication on **TCP port 3306** between the web and database tiers: